 The fishing harbour is a short walk away from the A-terminal and Saturdays at 10–16 they have a marvellous Kalaturg, i.e. fish market.
 Fresh local fish from nearby waters and fish farms are sold here.
 When the fish market closes, the area is still open for recreational use.

 Kalaranna leads the traveller from the surroundings of the Fishing harbour and Fish market towards the Patarei sea fortress.
 In between there is the Kalaranna beach, a popular picnic place among locals.
 It is not popular among swimmers though.

 The most rugged destination along the promenade is the Patarei sea fortress that was built in 1840 by orders of Tsar Nicholas I. Over the years it has been used as barracks and during the Soviet period as a prison.
-Last years it has been a museum, but is for now, as of last October, closed to the public.
+Last years it has been a museum, but is for now closed to the public.
 Even from the outside the fortress is an eye-opening sight.

 Seaplane Harbour Maritime centre

 The seaplane hangars, built in the beginning of the 20th century, are now the home of the Seaplane Harbour Maritime centre, where history under water, above water and up in the air is told.
 Besides the hangars, the Maritime museum has another exhibition place.
 Its main exhibition is located in the Fat Margaret cannon tower in Old Town.
 The Lembit submarine from the 1930s is on show in the Seaplane hangars.